SassanTheDev/SassanTheDev.github.io/_pages/about.md

   - /about.html
 ---

-Hello and thank you for visiting my portfolio!
+Hello!
+Thanks for visiting my portfolio!

-My passion is **gameplay and systems design** where I create engaging player experiences through meaningful mechanics.
-I believe in elegant design where you can create depth without complexity.
+I'm a technical and system designer.
+My goal is to create engaging player experiences through meaningful mechanics.
+I believe in elegant design that achieves depth without unnecessary complexity.

-Beyond systems design, I have experience throughout the entire development process.
-My understanding of other disciplines allows me to write clear and concise GDDs, collaborate effectively with artists, programmers, and producers, and account for technical and creative constraints.
+I have a solid understanding of the entire development process and the disciplines involved, including project management, programming, art, marketing, sound design, and writing.
+This broad perspective allows me to write clear and concise GDDs, collaborate effectively with others, and account for technical and creative constraints.

-Plesae visit **[projects](projects)** section to see some of my work.
+Please visit the **[projects](projects)** section to see some of my work.